A guide to what to do in the event of a nuclear attack

 7.)
 Load and waiting time

-The radiation from the atomic bomb decays relatively quickly and decreases steadily; after 24 hours the radioactive dust has already lost 80 percent of its energy.
-After about 14 days the exposure is only 0.1% of what it was at the time of the explosion.
-The best way to monitor the radiation exposure is with a Geiger counter .
+The radiation from the atomic bomb decays relatively quickly and steadily decreases; after 24 hours, the radioactive dust has already lost 80 percent of its energy.
+After about 14 days, the radiation exposure is reduced to 0.1 percent of that at the time of the explosion.
+It's best to monitor radiation exposure with a Geiger counter .

 8.)
 Maintain communication

 Stay in touch with family and friends.
-If cell service fails,emergency radios , walkie-talkies or other means of communication may be useful.
+If the mobile network fails, Emergency radios , radio or other means of communication may be useful.

 9.)
 After the attack